389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 [look down](#look down) occurs during a **betxn** callback.
 The backend lock is held and in addition a memberof plugin lock (actually monitor *memberof_operation_lock*) is also held during *look down*.
 So only **one thread** (whatever the updated backend) can run *look down* at a given time.
 So we can use a **single hash table** to store **DN of look down entries**.

-### 48856

-The vast majority of the [Look up](#Look up group membership of impacted members) internal searches is to retrieve the *parent groups of a given node*.
+### 48856: reusing memberof current values to compute the new ones

+When a group is updated, members of the group that are impacted by the update are fixup.
+Fixup consist of [look-up](#look-up) and [update](#update). [look-up](#look-up) is the [most expensive part](#fixup) especially because, for each impacted node, it discards current memberof values and recompute them.
+The computation is a recursive (from impacted node to root) set of internal searchs like below:

     SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn>))" attrs=ALL
     attr_1,...,attr_N: are membership attributes (defined in "cn=MemberOf Plugin,cn=plugins,cn=config")

-#### Option 1 - Rely on parents MO values

-During an update the impacted entries are updated with values based on the **memberof** attribute values of their parents entries.
+The improvement proposed with the https://fedorahosted.org/389/ticket/48856 is to avoid (as much as possible) recursive internal searches and computes the memberof values based on the **memberof** attribute values of their parents entries.

 This option relies on the strong assumption that updating a node, memberof values of **all parents are valid**.
+So the way the graph is browsed will change from **depth first to breadth first**.

-The algorithm is different depending on the type of operations.
+In addition the algorithm is different depending on the type of operations.

-##### ADD, MOD_ADD or MOD_REPLACE adding values
+#### ADD, MOD_ADD or MOD_REPLACE adding values

  Assuming that the parents entries have valid **memberof** attribute values, the impacted entries are updated based on the **memberof** attribute values of their parents.
 The [Look up](#Look up group membership of impacted members) could stop at the direct parents.
 Doing the **union** of the **memberof** values of all the parents of an entry.
 It basically propagate the memberof values from target to leaf.